 Don’t just follow families, reach out!
 As a parent of teens on board I LOVE IT when another family with teens reaches out to see if we can connect when they see we may be in the same region.
 We help each other out with introductions to each other, since plenty of families aren’t as active in social media.

 4. Location matters

 West coast cruisers have it much easier: cruising boats flow in a linear path along the coastline.
-In the South Pacific, they migrate along a seasonal route, the so-called Coconut Milk Run, westward with a dip down to New Zealand or Australia during the southern hemisphere cyclone season.
+In the South Pacific, they migrate along a seasonal route, the so-called Coconut Milk Run, westward; typically with a dip down to New Zealand or Australia during the southern hemisphere cyclone season.
 Boats arriving in French Polynesia from Mexico will have known each other for months already; new friends enter with the Caribbean fleet sailing down from Panama.